-The Friends raise funds to augment the collections and you services of the Library and support the programs of the library.
-Please call 909-798-7685 for any information you don’t find on the site.
+The Friends raise funds to augment the collections and services of the Library and support the programs of the library.
+Please email firstname.lastname@example.org for any information you don’t find on the site.

 The Friends, in conjunction with the Library, sponsor children’s programs, book clubs, and the appearances of speakers and programs on cultural issues, history, and literature.

-Annual dues are important toward the achievement of goals and help fund Library projects.
-Dues range from $5.00 to $1,000, but any amount is acceptable.
-You may pickup a membership envelope at the bookstore in the basement of the Library.
+Annual dues are used to purchase new books and digital material for the library collection and to fund children’s programming, infrastructure upgrades and heritage programs.
+Annual Dues range from $10.00 to $1,000.
+You may enroll as a Friend of the A.K.
+Smiley Library online below or pick up a membership envelope at the bookstore in the basement of the Library.
 The annual meeting of members occurs in June of each year.

 ADULT LITERACY PROGRAM

 The Friends Bookstore is found downstairs in the library.
 It has over 14,000 gently used books on the shelves and offers them at very attractive prices including discounts for members of the Friends.
 The bookstore also sells Friends and Smiley Library merchandise.
-On the first Saturday (and soon to be Sunday, too) the Bookstore conducts a Bag Sale, in which a grocery bag of books may be purchased for $4.00 by members and $5.00 by none-Members.
+On the first Saturday of each month, the Bookstore conducts a Bag Sale, in which a grocery bag of books may be purchased for $5.00 by members and $8.00 by non-members.
 All books have been donated by the people of Redlands and the surrounding area.
-Please refer to the sidebar for current hours and click here for prices.
+Please go to the home page for more information, including current hours and prices.